adedomin/CSC450-project-proposal/final/final.md

 Another way of attaining structured inputs and outputs is through an object system.
 One attempt at object oriented shells utilized named pipes and file descriptors to mimic objects [@oosh].
-This resulted in a new process for every object; which created object encapsulation.
+This resulted in a new process for every object; the individual processes had their own internal state, mimicking object encapsulation.

-Each object still has limitations in terms of functionality;
-They are basically just another shell with its own encapsulated data.
-As a result, each object requires its own process, so large number of objects requires large amounts of processes.
+These objects had many faults, however.
+Each object was basically its own shell, still requiring users to build complex scripts.
 Named pipes are not as secure as other means of interprocess communication;
-This is because anyone with the same user privileges can write to and read from named pipes.
+this is because anyone with the same user privileges can write to and read from named pipes.

 ### 1.1.3.
 Lisp Shells